Registering Your Contract's Method Names

 Go to the Mainnet Parity signature registration contract on etherscan (opens new window)

 Use etherscan's write contract feature to input the string value (without quotes or spaces) to the register function

-Approve the transaction through MetaMask (you only pay gas)
+Approve the transaction in MetaMask (you only pay gas)

-and input into this demo app (opens new window) that checks the on-chain registry (mainnet or rinkeby)
+- Input them into this demo app (opens new window) that checks the on-chain registry

-You can look at the FUNCTIONHASHES section on remix.ethereum.org by loading the signature registry contract, press the Details button on the compile tab.
+- You can look at the FUNCTIONHASHES section on remix (opens new window) by loading the signature registry contract, press the "details" button on the compile tab.